 OP2.5. to foster and coordinate with relevant international intergovernmental organizations to promoting local production in a strategic and harmonised approach;

-OP2.6. to establish a global platform to promote need-based transfer of technology and local production under North-South and South-South cooperation;
+OP2.6. to [establish a; Canada delete; Ethiopia retain] [leverage existing; Canada add; Ethiopia delete] global platform[s; Canada add] to promote need-based transfer of technology [on voluntary and mutually agreed terms [and/or in line with international and multi-lateral frameworks; Bangladesh add] USA add] and local production under North-South and South-South cooperation;

 OP2.7. to continue its support in local production through dedicated staff and sufficient resources to carry out activities under this resolution.

+[OP2.8.
+To continue to support the application of TRIPS flexibilities in order to promote local production, generic competition and access to medicines; Argentina add; USA reserve]

+[OP2.9.
+To report back to the World Health Assembly in 2023, through the Executive Board, on WHO efforts to support the strategic use of local production of medicines and other health technologies, including the consideration of factors such as quality standards and cost; USA add]